 - 3.1 Use the evaluation tool to assess all new proposals for recreation facilities and programs, as well as any proposed investments in existing facilities and programs.
-Donors supporting investment in higher income communities should be encouraged to promote equity by matching investment in a program or site benefiting an impacted community. - 3.2 Engage users to determine how to transition incompatible and exclusive uses to more compatible uses over time.
-For example, paved runways for model airplanes may be patched or repaired, but should not be expanded or rebuilt.

-- 3.3 Continue to develop strategies to shrink and maintain parking lots and service roads that are not currently economically sustainable.
+Donors supporting investment in higher income communities should be encouraged to promote equity by matching investment in a program or site benefiting an impacted community. - 3.2 Engage stakeholders to determine how to transition incompatible and exclusive uses to more compatible uses over time. - 3.3 Continue to develop strategies to shrink and maintain parking lots and service roads that are not currently economically sustainable.
 Furthermore, many parking areas are unused much of the time.
-For each area to be repaved, the Forest Preserves should assess current and projected demand for the parking and evaluate whether each parking area should shrink, by how much, and by what process. - Throughout the planning and decision-making process, engage stakeholders to help plan and implement programs and new facilities, and to develop re-use plans for incompatible and unsustainable uses. - 4.1 Explore new community engagement techniques designed to build participation, understanding and trust over time. - 4.2 Continue to promote racial equity by intentionally engaging people from impacted communities.
+For each area to be repaved, the Forest Preserves should assess current and projected demand for the parking and evaluate whether each parking area should shrink, by how much, and by what process.
+Continue and expand the current initiative to decrease moving throughout the preserves. - Throughout the planning and decision-making process, engage stakeholders to help plan and implement programs and new facilities, and to develop re-use plans for incompatible and unsustainable uses. - 4.1 Explore new community engagement techniques designed to build participation, understanding and trust over time. - 4.2 Continue to promote equity by intentionally engaging people from impacted communities and other marginalized communities.